whimc/Path-Generator/setup_update.md

 ```bash
 vim path-generator.conf # Modify 'server_name'
 ```
+Note: Navigate to the server_name line using the arrow keys.
+Press i to enter insert mode to edit the text.
+Press Esc to exit insert mode.
+After making your changes, type :wq and press Enter to save and exit Vim.

 Modify `server_names_hash_bucket_size` within `/etc/nginx/nginx.conf` to be 128 instead of 32.
 This is necessary due to the length of EC2 public DNS addresses.